BerkeleyLab/upcxx/INSTALL.md

 On _some_ systems with multiple Slingshot NICs, one will need to add `--with-host-detect=hostname`.
 This option is recommended only when actually required.
-If your system _does_ require this setting, then you will see a message at application runtime directing you to use this option, or an environment-based alternative.
+If your system _does_ require this setting, then you will see a message at application run time directing you to use this option, or an environment-based alternative.

 If appropriate at your site, you may also wish to customize the command passed to `--with-pmi-runcmd=...`.

-Currently only AMD-based HPE Cray EX systems have been tested.
+At the time of this writing we've only tested UPCR on HPE Cray EX systems with AMD CPUs.

 As mentioned earlier and indicated by the `<GPU_OPTIONS>` placeholder, this UPC++ release supports GPUs using Nvidia CUDA and AMD ROCm/HIP APIs in HPE Cray